 i.
 Human Capital Management; Inclusion and Diversity; Company Culture.
 Except to the extent reviewed by the Board of Directors, the Committee shall periodically review the Company’s strategies, policies, practices and experience relating to recruiting and retention, personnel practices, succession planning, corporate culture and human capital development, which may include policies and practices relating to inclusion and diversity and pay equity.

 j.
 Frequency of Say-on-Pay Votes.
-At least once every six years, the Committee shall recommend to the Board the frequency with which the Company will conduct say-on-pay votes, taking into consideration the results of the most recent shareholder advisory vote on frequency of say-on-pay votes and any other information it deems relevant.
+At least once every six years, the Committee shall recommend to the Board of Directors the frequency with which the Company will conduct say-on-pay votes, taking into consideration the results of the most recent shareholder advisory vote on frequency of say-on-pay votes and any other information it deems relevant.

 k.
 Other Compensation Plans.
 The Committee may from time to time review and provide advice with respect to other material compensation or benefit plans of the Company, including stock purchase and stock ownership, material non-qualified, medical, change in control, retirement and other welfare plans.

 l.
 Other Risk Oversight Responsibilities.
-The Committee shall review other areas of potential risk and the Company’s assessment and mitigation efforts with respect to such risks, as requested by the Board from time to time.
+The Committee shall review other areas of potential risk and the Company’s assessment and mitigation efforts with respect to such risks, as requested by the Board of Directors from time to time.

 m.
 Access to Records, Consultants and Others.
 In discharging its responsibilities, the Committee shall have access to any relevant records of the Company.
 The Committee may, in its sole discretion, and at the Company’s expense, retain or obtain the advice of Outside Advisors.
 The Committee shall be directly responsible for the appointment, level of compensation and oversight of the work of any such Outside Adviser retained by the Committee.
 The Committee may select Outside Advisers only after taking into consideration factors relevant to that person’s independence, including such factors required to be considered under the listing standards of the New York Stock Exchange.
-The Committee is required to conduct the forgoing Independence assessment with respect to any such Outside Advisors that provide advice to the Committee.
+The Committee is required to conduct the forgoing independence assessment with respect to any such Outside Advisors that provide advice to the Committee.

 n.
 Compensation Discussion and Analysis; Annual Compensation and Human Capital Committee Report.
-The Committee shall review and discuss with management the Company’s disclosures under “Compensation Discussion and Analysis” in the Company’s annual proxy statement and shall recommend to the Board whether such Compensation Discussion and Analysis shall be included in the Company’s annual proxy statement.
+The Committee shall review and discuss with management the Company’s disclosures under “Compensation Discussion and Analysis” in the Company’s annual proxy statement and shall recommend to the Board of Directors whether such Compensation Discussion and Analysis shall be included in the Company’s annual proxy statement.
 In connection with the foregoing, the Committee shall also prepare the report required by Securities and Exchange Commission rules to be included in the Company’s annual proxy statement.

 o.
 Shareholder Votes.
 The Committee shall review significant proxy advisory firm reports and all shareholder votes and proposals, in each case as related to the Company’s executive compensation matters, and consider whether to make or recommend adjustments to the Company’s executive compensation policies and practices as a result of such votes and/or reports.